Popular Lake Erie Lighthouses in Ohio:

 In addition, lighthouse fans can also hop a boat over to South Bass Island (home of Put-In-Bay) to visit the South Bass Island Lighthouse, which includes two-and-a-half stories of living space and an attached 60-foot tower.
 This lighthouse is owned by The Ohio State University, which conducts summer tours of the tower for a fee.
 The living space is sometimes used to house visiting OSU speakers and dignitaries and is not open to the public.
 There is a small air-conditioned space upstairs that can be rented for meetings and various events, with light refreshments or catered meals.

 The northeastern shore of Ohio has its share of lighthouses, too, but most are not open to the public and can only be seen from a distance.
 However, the Fairport Harbor Village Lighthouse and Marine Museum, in Fairport Harbor, is worth a visit.
 The 60-foot-high sandstone and brick tower was built in 1871 at the mouth of the Grand River and has a spiral staircase that takes visitors right to the top.
-Visitors can also visit the adjacent museum (once the light keeper’s house) to learn more about lighthouses and Ohio history from the museum’s collection of navigational instruments, lighthouse lenses, ship models, Native American relics, and salt-mining and iron ore displays.
+Visitors can also visit the adjacent museum (once the light keeper’s house) to learn more about lighthouses and Ohio history from the museum’s collection of navigational instruments, lighthouse lenses, ship models, and Native American relics, and salt-mining and iron ore displays.

 This is an excerpt from a past edition of OhioTraveler written by Betty Winslow.